eawww/MeetHooks/Outline.md

 }
 ```

-> ⚠️ Let's note early that one constraint of hooks is that they can only be defined in the top level of their function.

 This hook defines a stateful value and a function for setting that value, returned in a pair.
 Convention is to assign these via array destructuturing as seen so that so that the set function is the name of the value prefixed with the word `set`.
 Array destructuring is a common pattern for using hooks.

-On the initial render, the value of the stateful value is that of whatever is passed as an argument to `useState`.
+On the initial render, the stateful value is that of whatever is passed as an argument to `useState`.
 Calling the `set` function enqueues a rerender of the component replacing the stateful value with the new value.
 If it's the same value, the render will "bail out," meaning that it may re-render itself, but won't rerender deeper into the tree.

+❗️Reword this ya crazy
 Since calling the `set` function triggers a rerender, this means the stateful value provided by `useState` is constant for each render.
 The props and state of any render belong to that render and do not change.
 If one of those changes, you can be sure it's another render.

-A lot like `setState` in class components, updates to `useState` values at around the same time will be grouped together so that they're applied to the same rerender.

-Also a lot like `setState`, the `set` function returned from `useState` can accept a function to update state based on previous state:
+A lot like `setState`, the `set` function returned from `useState` can accept a function to update state based on previous state:
 ```jsx
 const GraduallyScreamierButton = () => {
   const [buttonText, setButtonText] = useState('AH!')